What your view of sports and life would be if you had too many concussions

 As previously mentioned…The August before the Angels traded for Wells, the Blue Jays put him on waivers.
 No team in baseball — including the Angels — offered to take on his contract, even thought they could have had him COMPLETELY FOR FUCKING FREE.
 Nobody wanted a part of what was easily the wort contract in baseball at the time.
 But, six months later the Angels not only take on the contact but give up Mike Napoli and Juan Rivera in the process.
 Dumb…

-Devon White is one of the best defensive outfielders I’ve ever seen, and I watched him get traded for two utility infielders.
+Devon White was one of the best defensive outfielders I’ve ever seen, and I watched him get traded for two utility infielders.
 After being shipped to Toronto, White won five straight Gold Gloves.

 Brunansky was a first-round pick with a .530 slugging percentage who had been rolling through the Pacific Coast League like the Red Army through Prague in 1968.
 After being traded to the Twins, Brunansky hit 20 homers.
 In his second season, he hit 28.
 In his third, he hit 32.
 In his time in Minnesota, but in his time there, he averaged 27 home runs and 77 RBIs.
 In return, the Angels got Rob Wilfong, who couldn’t catch, couldn’t run, and couldn’t hit water if he fell out of a fucking boat.

 5) 53 Years and counting for having a “statue-worthy” player

 That fact exists largely because this is a franchise know for eating it’s young; just look at that list of trades.
 Angel nation has its hopes riding on Mike Trout; barring a career-ending injury or a Bavasi offspring trading him for a can of unicorn meat.